upperr/DLSM/README.md

 # Combing Latent Space Models and Graph Neural Networks for Directed Graph Representation Learning

 This is the source code of our work "Combing Latent Space Models and Graph Neural Networks for Directed Graph Representation Learning" for medium-scale graph datasets.
-[Here](https://github.com/upperr/DLSM-OGB) is another implementation of our work for the large-scale OGB datasets, where employs GraphSAGE as the encoder within our framework.
+[Here](https://github.com/upperr/DLSM-OGB) is another implementation of our work for the large-scale OGB datasets, which employs GraphSAGE as the encoder within our framework.

 ## Abstract